 The Company's inventories consist of raw materials, work in process and finished product related primarily to small models, large models, cell supply, microbial solutions products, and avian related eggs and flocks, which have since been divested.
 Inventories are stated at the lower of cost or net realizable value.
 Inventory value is generally based on the standard cost method for all businesses except for the Avian business, which was based on an average cost.
 Standard costs are trued-up to reflect actual cost.
 For small models inventory, costs include direct materials such as feed and bedding, costs of personnel directly involved in the care of the models, and an allocation of facility overhead.
-For the large models inventory, costs include direct materials, costs of personnel directly involved in the processing of products sold, and an allocation of facility overhead.
-For the avian related inventory, costs include direct materials, cost of personnel directly involved in the processing of products sold, and an allocation of facility overhead.
-For the avian related inventory, costs include direct materials, cost of personnel directly involved in the manufacturing and assembly of products sold, and an allocation of facility overhead.
-For the avian related inventory, costs include direct materials, such as animal feed, cost of personnel directly involved with the care of the eggs and flocks, and an allocation of facility overhead.
+For the large models inventory, costs are primarily the external cost paid to acquire the model along with allocated overhead costs.
+For cell supply inventory, costs include direct materials, costs of personnel directly involved in the processing of products sold, and an allocation of facility overhead.
+For the microbial solutions inventory, costs include direct materials, cost of personnel directly involved in the manufacturing and assembly of products sold, and an allocation of facility overhead.
+For the avian related inventory, costs included direct materials, such as animal feed, cost of personnel directly involved with the care of the eggs and flocks, and an allocation of facility overhead.
 Inventory costs are charged to cost of revenue in the period the products are sold to an external party.
 The Company analyzes its inventory levels on a quarterly basis and writes down inventory that is determined to be damaged, obsolete or otherwise unmarketable, with a corresponding charge to cost of products sold.